Air pollution in Hong Kong and pregnancy: are you at risk?

 Heavy pollution can cause serious health issues.
 Cardiovascular diseases, lung diseases, and asthma are among some of them.
 At worst, air pollution may even damage your brain tissues.

 Children and the elderly are especially vulnerable since their immune systems are compromised.
 Do you have kids or are your parents currently living in Hong Kong?
 It’s always a good idea to check the Air Quality Health Index (AQHI) app before you head out.
 Developed by the Hong Kong government, like their website, the app gives you timely updates of the air pollution levels and associated health risks in Hong Kong.
 This way, you’ll know to be extra prepared on a heavily polluted day.

 Risks of exposure to air pollution during pregnancy

-Scientists have already found evidence that air pollution particles penetrate mother’s body affecting the fetus growth.
-Bad air quality might actually lower you and your partner’s fertility rates in the first place.
+Scientists have found evidence that air pollutants can affect the fetus’ growth through its mother’s body.
+In fact, even before conception, they may lower you and your partner’s fertility rates.
 Further studies have shown strong indications that air pollution during pregnancy might cause:

 - Premature birth

 - A low birth weight that can cause further health complications for the baby